To instruct Anna please contact our clerks on +44 (0)20 7842 5555 or email firstname.lastname@example.org.

 Won the BPP annual moot which focused on the Brussels recast regime.

 Anna conducts cases on a pro bono basis through Advocate and she teaches advocacy at Lincoln’s Inn to student barristers.
-She has been involved with the training of the Hertie School Jessup Mooting Team for the past four years.
+She has been involved with the training of the Hertie School of Governance Jessup Mooting Team for the past years.

 For help and advice talk to a member of our clerking team.
 They can advise on the best options for your matter.